Matthewk35/codeformentalhealth/README.md

 ## How to Contribute

-Clone the repo <br/>
+Clone the repo

-Create a branch <br/>
+Create a branch

-Create a json file in ./Contributing following the Template. <br/>
+Make your contribution, there are some examples on <a href="https://www.codeformentalhealth.com/#/contribute">the contributing page</a>

-Create a Pull request <br/>
+Create a Pull request

-Wait for us to review and merge
+We'll review review and merge

+Want to stay anonymous?
+Email us instead at <a href="mailto:codeformentalhealth@gmail.com">codeformentalhealth@gmail.com</a>

 ## FAQ

-Why do you review? <br/>
-X Y Z
+Coming Soon!

 ## Want to test your change locally?